c0pperdragon/Amiga-Digital-Video/README.md

 ways available to wire this all together.

 This page tries to give a short overview over the possibilities and instructions on some of the options.
+Also the issue tracking system can be nicely used as discussion forum for everything related.

 ![](misc/bootscreen.jpg)

 ## Internal solutions